Cutting directed ribbon graphs and recursion for volumes of the combinatorial moduli spaces: Surfaces with one negative boundary component:

-As we say the recursion of theorem \ref{thm_recurrence_1} allow preserve the "sub-category" of surfaces with one negative boundary is stable under the recursion.
-Extracting a bounded pair of pant on a surface with only one negative boundary create only surfaces with one negative boundary.
-Moreover these gluing are necessarily non separating and can't be of type $2$.
-Then the recursion take the following form
+where $\Vo_{g,n^+}(L)$ is a function on $\Rp^{n^+}$.
+We can see that the recursion of Theorem \ref{thm_recurrence_1} preserves the family of surfaces with one negative boundary component.
+Extracting a bounded pair of pants on a surface with only one negative boundary creates only surfaces of this type.
+Moreover, these gluings are necessarily non-separating and cannot be of type $II$.
+Then the recursion takes the following form: